 Things we are working on

-We’re still a relatively small company with only 15 people in the backend engineering team and 60 people in total.
+We’re still a relatively small company with only 18 backend engineers and 90 people in total.
 This means you will need to wear many hats in the beginning but it also means there are many interesting challenges ahead that you can specialise in if you like.
 Broadly, the work we’re doing covers these areas: